A \gamma-ray emitting NLS1 galaxy SDSS J095909.51+460014.3 identified by multiwavelength contemporaneous brightening: Result

 A monthly bin $\gamma$-ray light curve, focusing on the data later than MJD 57500, is also extracted to search potential short-term variation as well as determine the time range of the high flux state.
-Two time bins with relatively large TS values stand out, locating at MJD 58000 and 59388, respectively.
+Two time bins with relatively large TS values appear, locating at MJD 58000 and 59388, respectively.
 Interestingly, there are a few time bins with TS values $\ge$ 5 clustered around the former one.
 Therefore, an individual analysis, selecting a time range of 15-month Fermi-LAT data, has been performed, see Figure \ref{gmlc}.
-The analysis yields a significant (TS = 41) $\gamma$-ray source, of which an optimized $\gamma$-ray location at R.A.
+The analysis yields a significant (TS = 43) $\gamma$-ray source, of which an optimized $\gamma$-ray location at R.A.
 149.875$\degr$ and DEC.
-45.938$\degr$, along with a 95\% confidential level error radius of 6.7$\arcmin$, are derived.
+45.938$\degr$, along with a 95\% C. L. error radius of 6.6$\arcmin$, are derived.
 A corresponding TS map is generated, where localization results of data from different time epochs are shown together, see Figure \ref{tsmap}.
-In this case, the angular separation between the $\gamma$-ray location and it of J0959+4603 is 7.8$\arcmin$, while the value for J0959+4600 is 5.3$\arcmin$.
+In this case, the angular separation between the $\gamma$-ray location and it of candidate A is 7.8$\arcmin$, while the value for candidate B is 5.3$\arcmin$.
 Therefore, only the RLNLS1 falls into the $\gamma$-ray localization error radius.
-All the evidences suggest that J0959+4600 is the low-energy counterpart of the $\gamma$-ray source.
-Hence J0959+4600 is concluded as a $\gamma$-NLS1.
-The photon flux of the $\gamma$-ray source is given as (1.27 $\pm$ 0.46) $\times$ $10^{-8}$ ph $\rm cm^{-2}$ $\rm s^{-1}$ and the $\Gamma_{\gamma}$ is constrained as 2.71 $\pm$ 0.24.
-Adopting a redshift of 0.399, a corresponding apparent luminosity of (3.0 $\pm$ 0.7) $\times$ $10^{45}$ erg $\rm s^{-1}$ is obtained.
+All the evidences suggest that candidate B is the low-energy counterpart of the $\gamma$-ray source.
+The photon flux of the $\gamma$-ray source is given as (1.40 $\pm$ 0.40) $\times$ $10^{-8}$ ph $\rm cm^{-2}$ $\rm s^{-1}$ and the $\Gamma_{\gamma}$ is constrained as 2.74 $\pm$ 0.21.
+Adopting a redshift of 0.399, a corresponding apparent luminosity of (3.1 $\pm$ 0.7) $\times$ $10^{45}$ erg $\rm s^{-1}$ is obtained.
 For the other monthly time bin at MJD 59388, further 10-day time bin light curve is extracted.
 In the time range between MJD 59369 and 59399, a $\gamma$-ray source (TS = 30) with a relatively hard spectrum ($\Gamma_{\gamma}$ = 1.90 $\pm$ 0.26) has been found, indicative of possible variability on timescale of a dozens of days.
 However, due to the limited statistics, in this case, both low-energy sources are embraced within the $\gamma$-ray localization uncertainty area.
-In addition, no simultaneous infrared observations at this epoch are available.
+Moreover, no simultaneous infrared observations at this epoch are available.